About Us

 Dr. Rahel Belete

-Country Director – Ethiopia
+Vice President; Country Director – Ethiopia

-Rahel Belete is the Country Director of the Clinton Health Access Initiative (CHAI) Ethiopia who is responsible to lead and manage the Ethiopia office, strategically aligning the country’s programs with the overall CHAI program strategy, programmatic and financial planning/reporting, fundraising, and monitoring and evaluation efforts for all work areas.
+Rahel Belete is the Vice President and Country Director of the Clinton Health Access Initiative (CHAI) Ethiopia who is responsible to lead and manage the Ethiopia office, strategically aligning the country’s programs with the overall CHAI program strategy, programmatic and financial planning/reporting, fundraising, and monitoring and evaluation efforts for all work areas.
 She manages relationships across all stakeholders ranging from Government leadership, Ministry technical experts, in country partners, to global counterparts within CHAI and donors.

 Rahel joined CHAI in 2012 and prior to assuming her current role, she served as Senior Deputy Country Director in Ethiopia.
 During her tenure she diversified the donor mix, expanded programs scope to include new thematic areas such as essential treatment for diarrhea, oxygen and breast cancer.
 She has developed systems, procedures, protocols, provided leadership and management to the organization and align the strategic direction along with the government strategic priorities.